 July 23, 2013: Who Killed the Pastor’s Wife?

 On Tuesday, July 23, 2013, Karen Shahan, 52, failed to appear for work at Hobby Lobby in Homewood, Alabama, a suburb of Birmingham.
 Attempts to reach her by telephone were unsuccessful and because she was such a loyal, punctual employee, her supervisor contacted the police.
-At approximately 11:15 a.m., police arrived at 102 Hugh Circle (above), a wooded cul-de-sac, to conduct a welfare check and when no one answered their knocks, entered the house and discovered Karen’s corpse.
+At approximately 11:15 a.m., police arrived at 102 Hugh Circle (above), on a wooded cul-de-sac, to conduct a welfare check.
+When no one answered their knocks, the officers entered the house and discovered Karen’s corpse.
 Apparently, she had been sitting on the livingroom sofa eating and watching TV when she was attacked.
 Police found a broken window in the basement through which they surmised the intruder, or intruders, had entered and a neighbor reported having heard a noise that sounded like breaking glass between 11 and 11:30 the previous night.
-The dwelling was in disarray and the victim's blood was all over the house.
+The dwelling was in disarray and the victim’s blood was all over the house.
 A crime scene investigator told reporters it was the most brutal murder site he had ever seen.

 Police, neighbors, church members, co-workers and everyone else who knew Karen Shahan were dumbfounded.
 Karen was the wife of Richard L. Shahan, 52, Children and Families Pastor and Facilities Director at the First Baptist Church situated just a few yards away facing Lakeshore Drive.
 In fact, the church owned the property at 102 Hugh Circle.